Skip to main content

 1. Point at your sources

 Local OpenAPI files, URLs, RFC 9727 catalogs, or RFC 8631 service-discovery endpoints.
-The runtime finds and fetches them automatically.
+The hosted runtime finds and fetches them automatically.

 2. Runtime governs the catalog